-Here’s what the Fibonacci poem type is:
+Here’s what the Fibonacci poetry form is:

 The Fib (also known as the Fibonacci poem) is a six-line poem in which each line represents one entry in a mathematical pattern called the Fibonacci sequence.